countervolts/Bypass-V2/README.md

 # what is this
-complete rewrite and to be inproved bypasser from my first version
+complete rewrite and to be improved bypasser from my first version